KieranLafferty/KLCircleViewController/README.md

 	3. Under Build on your Xcode Project file add 'libKLCircleViewController' & QuartzCore.framework under Link Binary With Libraries
 	4. Include #import <KLCircleViewController/KLCircleViewController.h> in any file you wish to use

+Install via Cocoapods by adding the following line to your podfile

+		pod 'KLCircleViewController'
 ## Usage ##

 Import the header file and declare your controller to subclass KLScrollViewController